tanzircoderrect/OpenRace/website/docs/doc-overview.md

 The important code in this directory are `Event`, `ThreadTrace`, and `ProgramTrace`.

 The `Event` contains a list of interfaces, similar to the `IR.h` file (see the [IR](#ir) section).
 Each Event interface wraps an IR type.
-Where IR interfaces return values in the context of LLVM IR, events return value in the context of the simulated execution.
+Where IR interfaces return values in the context of LLVM IR, events return values in the context of the simulated execution.

 As an example, look at the following interface for a read at IR and Event levels.